jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 Before running any simulations try to answer theses questions.

 1. What metric should you use to measure the performance of a computer system?
 Why?
-2. At the same clock frequency, which CPU model will exhibit better performance?
+2. At the same clock frequency, between a single-cycle CPU (`HW1TimingSimpleCPU`) and an in-order pipelined CPU (`HW1MinorCPU`) which CPU model will exhibit better performance?
 Why?
-3. Which CPU model is going to be more sensitive to changing the clock frequency?
+3. Between a single-cycle CPU (`HW1TimingSimpleCPU`) and an in-order pipelined CPU (`HW1MinorCPU`) CPU which one is going to be more sensitive to changing the clock frequency?
 Why?

 In your configuration script allow for: